 Our flight the next morning was at a time that nobody should be awake (5 a.m.) so we weren’t expecting much for breakfast.
-As we headed downstairs with our luggage we were greeted with a HUGE spread of food and the sweetest note from Rok and Carlotta.
+As we headed downstairs with our luggage we have greeted with a HUGE spread of food and the sweetest note from Rok and Carlotta.
 We grabbed a cuppa, some fruit, and some yogurt for the road.
 Even though it was a horrible hour in the morning we felt very refreshed.

 Scattered throughout the B&B there are fascinating clay creations by a local artist – Emanuela Pippi.
 The most intriguing part of these sculptures is the story behind Emanuela.
 Her vision for life involves imperfection, strength, and truth and each of these attributes are showcased in her unique art pieces.
 We were fascinated with the various sculptures we stumbled across while walking around the B&B and felt like they added a truly unique flair to this homey accommodation.

 Since this was our last night on our Italy vacation we were absolutely exhausted so I’m pretty sure any bed would have suited us just fine.
 Despite this, we did find that the bed at Casa Marconi was quite comfy.
 It’s a pretty large bed so we didn’t have to touch each other (I’m German, so don’t love to be touched) and we slept very well.
-Plus, the room is HUGE with a chair, a couch, a nice dresser and plenty of room to roam around.
+Plus, the room is HUGE with a chair, a couch, a nice dresser, and plenty of room to roam around.